-The dominant odour source, which will be most significant in determining the extent of impacts, is expected to be the OCF.
-It should be noted that a conservative approach has been taken for the upgrade modelling which assumes maximum odour concentrations from the OCF (500 ou).
-In reality the OCF will improve the characteristics of residual odour from the plant (i.e. less offensive) and reduce overall emissions.
-The OCF is also expected to improve the dispersion of emissions due to the discharge from an elevated point with vertical velocity.
+The dominant odour sources, which will be most significant in determining the extent of impacts, are expected to be the OCU and the co-generation unit.
+It should be noted that a conservative approach has been taken for the upgrade modelling which assumes maximum and continuous odour concentrations from the OCU (500 ou) and co-generation unit.
+In reality the OCU minimises the offensive characteristics of residual odour from the plant and minimises overall emissions.